RenardDev/IDATeamsDocker/README.md

 # NOTE
 The *_schema.lock flag file is an indicator to the container when it is time to run a schema recreate using --recreate-schema.
 As long as this file exists, the container will not run a schema recreate.

+# shell.reg
+This file adds support for opening IDA with the right mouse button in Windows.